When is Succession season 3's release date? Cast, trailer and latest news

 When is Succession season three's release date?
 Who is in Succession's cast? **Contains spoilers for seasons one and two**

-In its first two seasons, Jesse Armstrong’s darkly comic drama Succession has established itself as one of the hottest prestige TV shows around, winning a huge deal of praise from critics and fans alike.
+Jesse Armstrong’s dark comic drama Succession has become one of the most talked about shows on TV, with its second season having significantly ramped up the drama with some truly jaw-dropping moments.

-And never has that acclaim been better illustrated than in the recent Emmy nominations – which saw the show’s second season earn a staggering 18 nods, including several acting nominations and a place on the Outstanding Drama Series list.
+The show has deservedly won acclaim from both fans and critics, and recently picked up a staggering 18 Emmy nominations – including several acting nods and a place on the Outstanding Drama Series list.

-The show follows the Roys – seemingly partly inspired by the Murdoch family – headed up by billionaire patriarch Logan Roy (Brian Cox), whose spoilt adult children vie to be named his successor, the drama ramping up with every single episode.
+The show centres on the Roy family – seemingly partly inspired by the Murdoch family – headed up by billionaire patriarch Logan Roy (Brian Cox), whose spoilt adult children vie to be named his successor, the drama ramping up with every single episode.

-The end of the second season saw a truly jaw-dropping moment, after one family member refused to toe the party line – and the third season looks set to explore the fallout from that betrayal.

 However, fans might be waiting longer than expected for new episodes due the coronavirus crisis.
 In March 2020, HBO announced production had postponed due to the pandemic.